Using the binary log to find the source of a .NET dependency

 • Gérald Barré

-Understanding where a dependency comes from can be tedious.
-This is especially true when you have a large project with many dependencies.
-Recently, .NET brings a new tool dotnet nuget why to help you understand why a package is installed in your project.
-However, there is a better way to do it, and it doesn't requires a recent SDK.
+Understanding where a dependency comes from can be tedious, especially in large projects with many dependencies.
+Recently, .NET introduced a new tool, dotnet nuget why, to help you understand why a package is installed in your project.
+However, there is a better approach, and it doesn't require a recent SDK.

 dotnet nuget why can explain why a package is included in your project:

-However, it works only with the latest SDK.
-Also, it only works with package names.
-What if you want to know which package provide a specific dll that you see in the build output?
+However, it only works with the latest SDK and only accepts package names.
+What if you want to know which package provides a specific DLL that appears in the build output?

 When you restore packages, NuGet writes a file called project.assets.json in the obj folder.
-This file contains all the information about the packages that are used in the project.
-You can use this file to find out which package provides a specific dll.
-This is a json file and it can be very large.
-A better way to explore this file is to build the project first using the binary logger.
-This will produce a .binlog file that you can use to explore using a wonderful tool named MSBuild Structured Log Viewer.
+This file contains all the information about the packages used in the project, and you can use it to find out which package provides a specific DLL.
+However, it is a JSON file that can grow very large.
+A better approach is to build the project with the binary logger, which produces a .binlog file you can explore with MSBuild Structured Log Viewer.

-The binlog includes the project.assets.json file.
-MSBuild Structured Log Viewer provides a way to query the content of this file.
+The binlog includes the project.assets.json file, and MSBuild Structured Log Viewer provides a way to query its content.

 First, you need to build the project using the binary logger: